-The hatchery forecast is based on a marine survival rate of 2.58 percent calculated from a regression using PDO (May-Nov) applied to the 2012 brood year smolts.
-The natural forecast is based on a calculated marine survival rate of 2.38 percent that was calculated from a regression of wild run-size to minimum PDO (Jan-July) and then applied to the 2012 escapement.
-It was then expanded to ocean age-3 recruits using an average of Southern U.S. (SUS) pre-terminal recoveries of coded-wire-tagged coho for brood years 2004-2013.
+The hatchery forecast is based on a marine survival rate of 1.3 percent calculated from a regression using PDO (May-Sep) applied to the 2013 brood year smolts.
+The natural forecast is based on a marine survival rate of 1.77 percent that was calculated using an average of two regressions: one using a regression of wild run-size to minimum PDO (May-Sep) for Bingham Creek and one using minimum PDO (Jan-June) for Queets River.
+The estimated marine survival rate of 1.77 percent was then applied to the estimated natural smolt production for terminal runsize.
+That was then expanded to ocean-age 3 using SUS pre-terminal recoveries of coded wire tagged coho for return years 2004-13.